kageiit/android-studio-gradle-test/README.md

 ## Benchmarking and profiling

-Use the `gradle-profiler` to either `--benchmark` or `--profile` a scenario.
-The available scenarios are listed in the `.scenario` files.
-Example usage:

-`./gradle-profiler assembleDebug --benchmark`

-`./gradle-profiler assembleDebug --profile jfr`
+Run the Gradle profiler with the profiler of your choice, e.g. `./gradle-profiler assembleDebug --profile jfr`